strapi/documentation/CONTRIBUTING.md

     git pull
     ```

-6. Create your own branch, based on either `main` or `v[x]` , on which you will work on your documentation contribution.
-Make sure the name of your branch indicates both the type of documentation and the topic.
+6. Create your branch, based on either `main` or `v[x]`, to work on your documentation contribution.
+Make sure your branch name indicates both the type of documentation and the topic.

     ```bash
     # developer documentation